-Repeat this step on both sides of the seam allowance as shown bellow and don't forget to remove the pin once done.
+Repeat this step on both sides of the seam allowance as shown bellow.
+Don't forget to remove the pin once done.

 Use the tacking method described above on all the garment's seams.
-This will result in a stable, flat facing that wont flip to the outside with wash and wear.
+This will result in a stable, flat facing that wont flip to the outside during wash and wear.

 A journey into our design process, sewing tutorials, fashion tips, and all the inspiring people and things we love.